 "Any and all claims... arising out of or related to" is very broad language.
 If a third party sues the company and can connect the lawsuit to anything the contractor did — or failed to do — the contractor potentially owes indemnification.
 The defense obligation alone can run $50,000–$150,000 in legal fees before a case resolves.

 A one-way indemnification clause obligates only one party — typically the vendor, contractor, or smaller party — to indemnify the other.
 The larger company assumes no corresponding obligation to cover losses caused by their own actions or negligence.
-This is the structure that appears in most vendor-drafted contracts and the one worth pushing back on.
+This is the structure that appears in most vendor-drafted contracts, and the structure that negotiated versions of these contracts most frequently convert to mutual.

 A mutual indemnification clause requires each party to indemnify the other for losses arising from their own actions.
 If the vendor's software has a security flaw that exposes your customer data, the vendor indemnifies you.
 If your misuse of the software causes a third-party claim, you indemnify the vendor.
 Each party absorbs the consequences of their own negligence.

 Mutual indemnification is the standard in fairly negotiated commercial contracts.
-When you receive a one-way indemnification clause, you're being asked to absorb both your risk and theirs.
+A one-way indemnification clause asks the obligated party to absorb both its own risk and the counterparty's.

-Indemnification clauses without a liability cap expose you to unlimited financial liability.
-A lawsuit involving serious injury, data breach, or significant property damage can generate claims far exceeding the value of the contract you signed.
-If you've indemnified a party against "any and all claims" with no ceiling on what you owe, there's no contractual limit on your exposure — even if the contract was worth $5,000.
+Indemnification clauses without a liability cap create unlimited financial exposure for the indemnifying party.
+A lawsuit involving serious injury, data breach, or significant property damage can generate claims far exceeding the contract value.
+When a party has indemnified another against "any and all claims" with no ceiling, there is no contractual limit on the exposure — even if the contract itself was worth $5,000.

 This is why LiabilityScore™ flags uncapped indemnification provisions as high-severity findings, similar to how we treat unlimited personal guaranties.
 Both create exposure that has no ceiling and no defined exit.